launchcodedev/app-config/docs/guide/intro/cli.md

 npx app-config -- env
 ```

-This is the canonical example, as it's simple to explain. `env` is a built-in POSIX command.
+This is the canonical example because it's simple to explain.
+`env` is a built-in POSIX command.
 Running the above command is asking app-config to run `env` with no arguments, but with
 some extra environment variables injected while running.

-The output will include `APP_CONFIG` and many other `APP_CONFIG_*` variables.
-Check out
+The output will include `APP_CONFIG` and many other `APP_CONFIG_{FLATTEND_NAME}` variables.
-`app-config vars` to see them all on their own.
+You can run `app-config vars` to see them all on their own.

 ```sh
 npx app-config -- docker-compose up -d